Gokul0719/ecommerce-analytics-engineering/README.md

 **Gokul Saravanan**

+Aspiring Data & Analytics Engineer passionate about building scalable data platforms using modern data technologies.

-If you found this project useful or have suggestions for improvement, feel free to connect or open an issue.
+If you have feedback or suggestions, feel free to open an issue or connect with me on LinkedIn.

+---

+⭐ If you found this project useful, consider giving it a star!